 When you’re first starting out as a vacation rental owner, there’s one big question: how much money can I expect to make?

 Short-term rental properties can give second homeowners solid revenue returns, and are often more profitable than long-term rentals.
 But that additional income doesn’t come without costs.
-From taxes and insurance to cleaning and management fees, it’s important to factor a number of expenses into your income calculations to help paint an accurate picture of your home’s profit potential.
+From vacation rental taxes and insurance to cleaning and management fees, it’s important to factor a number of expenses into your income calculations to help paint an accurate picture of your home’s profit potential.

 Not sure where to pull all those numbers?
 Take a peek below our tool to understand your income and expense variables in more detail, and check out our bonus resources that can help you make confident estimates.

 The first step in accurately predicting income?
 Defining each term properly.
 Here’s a quick-reference glossary of what each variable used in our vacation rental income calculator means.

 Avg rate you expect to charge/night